metaskills/holy_grail_harness/README.md

     * `$ bundle install`
     * `$ bundle exec thor setup my_app_name`

 **Why not a normal Rails application template?** I am very persnickety about how I like to organize my code and application directories.
 Although, Rails application templates provide a really nice feature set.
-It was much easier for me to bootstrap a new Rails application using application prototype method.
+It was much easier for me to bootstrap a new Rails application using this prototype method.
 The end result is a cleaner Gemfile and application setup that can be vetted and tested from within HolyGrailHarness itself.

 # Setup Script Notes

-* CD up one directory
-* Remove git directory `rm -rf .git`
-* Search for "HolyGrailHarness" and replace with "YourAppName"
-* Search for "holy_grail_harness" and replace with "your_app_name"
-  - In session store key.
-  - Rename app/assets/javascripts/holy_grail_harness to new.
-* Run `rake secret` and past this value into the `config/initializers/secret_token.rb` file.
-* Remove app/assets/images/holy_grail_harness.* files
 * Things you may want to do manually...
   * Remove root route (root :to => 'application#index')
   * Remove index action (def index ; render text: "", layout: true ; end)
 * Test
   - Intergration - Remove or clear out.
-* Options
-  - Spine (JS MV*) framework
-    * If no
-      - rm javascritps/holy_grail_harness and promote javascripts/application/index
-      - rm HolyGrailHarness.App.Index.init(); in application.html.erb
-    * If yes
-      - Remove `rm -rf vendor/assets/javascripts/spine`
-      - Save SHA of 457c763d away and pref.
-Post git init and add.
-Create a submodule.
-        $ git submodule add git://github.com/maccman/spine.git vendor/assets/javascripts/spine
-* Bundle update
 * Remove thor/setup script files.
 Self implode.
-* Rename directory.
+* Rename parent directory.
-* Init .git repository.
-  - Do post git stuff.
+* Display some final message
+  - Detect if they have PhantomJS bin in PATH or not.

 # Testing

 * Latest Rails 3.x and jQuery 1.8